Axway/amplify-central/content/en/docs/manage_product_foundry/manage_consumption_units.md

 This service will send information related to custom unit consumption to the Traceability Agent so that the Traceability Agent can report the metrics to the Amplify Platform.

-Refer to [Use Custom Units with Discovery and Traceability Agents](/docs/connect_manage_environ/connected_agent_common_reference/custom-unit-metrics) for more information about its implementation.
+Refer to [Reporting custom unit usage](/docs/connect_manage_environ/connected_agent_common_reference/custom-unit-metrics) for more information about its implementation.

 ## Visualize consumption unit in Business or Consumer Insights